scaffold-eth/se-2-docs/docs/recipes/WaitTxApprovalReceiptLaunchNextTx.md

 ---
 sidebar_position: 3
-title: Wait for Transaction Approval Receipt before launching next Transaction
+title: Wait for TxReceipt to Send a Second Tx
 description: Learn how to wait for a transaction receipt before sending a second transaction in a multi-step process.
 ---